-3.4.3.1 Accuracy of readings
+3.3.4.1 Accuracy of readings

 An aneroid barometer should always be read in the same orientation (vertical or horizontal) as during calibration.
 It should be tapped lightly before being read.
 As far as possible, it should be read to the nearest 0.1 hPa.
-Optical and digital devices are available for improving the reading accuracy and reducing the errors caused by mechanical levers.
+Optical and digital devices are available to reduce the errors caused by mechanical levers.
+The readings should be corrected for instrumental errors, but the instrument is usually assumed to be sufficiently compensated for temperature, and it needs no correction for gravity.

-3.4.3.2 Corrections applied to aneroid barometers
+3.3.4.2 Reductions applied to barometers

 In general, aneroid barometers should be set to read the pressure at the level of the instrument.
 On board a ship or at low-lying land stations, however, the instrument may be set to indicate the pressure at mean sea level, provided that the difference between the station pressure and the sea-level pressure can be regarded as constant.
-The readings should be corrected for instrumental errors, but the instrument is usually assumed to be sufficiently compensated for temperature, and it needs no correction for gravity.

-3.4.4 Errors and faults with aneroid barometers
+3.3.5 Sources of error and inaccuracy

-3.4.4.1 Incomplete compensation for temperature
+3.3.5.1 Incomplete compensation for temperature